TokageItLab/ArktoonPlusT-Shaders/README.md

 # ArktoonPlusT-Shaders

-Arktoon+T Shader is extended version of [Arktoon Shader](https://github.com/synqark/Arktoon-Shaders) and specialized in animating texture atlas.
+Arktoon+T-Shaders is extended version of Arktoon-Shaders by synqark and specialized in animating texture atlas.
 If you make some masks and maps, you can animate part of an image without separating material.

 Click [here](https://tokage.info/lab/?id=2) for more information.
 (Japanese)